Overdraft Protection

 Special Rules For New Accounts

 Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
-Funds from deposits of cash, wire transfers, and the first $5,000.00 of a day’s total deposits of cashier’s, certified, teller’s, traveler’s, and federal, state and local government checks will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
+Funds from deposits of cash, wire transfers, and the first $5,000.00 of a day’s total deposits of cashier’s, certified, teller’s, traveler’s, and federal, state, and local government checks will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
 For example, the checks must be payable to you (and you may have to use a special deposit slip).
 The excess over $5,000.00 will be available on the ninth business day after the day of your deposit.
 If your deposit of these checks (other than a US Treasury check) is not made in person to one of your employees, the first $5,000.00 will not be available until the second business day after the day of your deposits.

 Funds from all other check deposits will be available on the 11th business day after the day of your deposit.